Redocly/redoc/README.md

 ### `<redoc>` options object
 You can use all of the following options with standalone version on <redoc> tag by kebab-casing them, e.g. `scrollYOffset` becomes `scroll-y-offset` and `expandResponses` becomes `expand-responses`.

-* `untrustedSpec` - if set, the spec is considered untrusted and all HTML/markdown is sanitized to prevent XSS. **Disabled by default** for performance reasons. **Enable this option if you work with untrusted user data!**
-* `scrollYOffset` - If set, specifies a vertical scroll-offset.
-This is often useful when there are fixed positioned elements at the top of the page, such as navbars, headers etc;
-`scrollYOffset` can be specified in various ways:
-  * **number**: A fixed number of pixels to be used as offset;
-  * **selector**: selector of the element to be used for specifying the offset.
-The distance from the top of the page to the element's bottom will be used as offset;
-  * **function**: A getter function.
-Must return a number representing the offset (in pixels);
-* `suppressWarnings` - if set, warnings are not rendered at the top of documentation (they still are logged to the console).
-* `lazyRendering` - _Not implemented yet_ ~~if set, enables lazy rendering mode in ReDoc.
-This mode is useful for APIs with big number of operations (e.g. > 50).
-In this mode ReDoc shows initial screen ASAP and then renders the rest operations asynchronously while showing progress bar on the top.
-Check out the [demo](\\redocly.github.io/redoc) for the example.~~
-* `hideHostname` - if set, the protocol and hostname is not shown in the operation definition.
+* `disableSearch` - disable search indexing and search box.
+* `expandDefaultServerVariables` - enable expanding default server variables, default `false`.
 * `expandResponses` - specify which responses to expand by default by response codes.
 Values should be passed as comma-separated list without spaces e.g. `expandResponses="200,201"`.
 Special value `"all"` expands all responses by default.
 Be careful: this option can slow-down documentation rendering time.
-* `requiredPropsFirst` - show required properties first ordered in the same order as in `required` array.
-* `sortPropsAlphabetically` - sort properties alphabetically
-* `showExtensions` - show vendor extensions ("x-" fields).
-Extensions used by ReDoc are ignored.
-Can be boolean or an array of `string` with names of extensions to display
-* `noAutoAuth` - do not inject Authentication section automatically
-* `pathInMiddlePanel` - show path link and HTTP verb in the middle panel instead of the right one
+* `hideDownloadButton` - do not show "Download" spec button. **THIS DOESN'T MAKE YOUR SPEC PRIVATE**, it just hides the button.
+* `hideHostname` - if set, the protocol and hostname is not shown in the operation definition.
 * `hideLoading` - do not show loading animation.
-Useful for small docs
+Useful for small docs.
-* `nativeScrollbars` - use native scrollbar for sidemenu instead of perfect-scroll (scrolling performance optimization for big specs)
-* `hideDownloadButton` - do not show "Download" spec button. **THIS DOESN'T MAKE YOUR SPEC PRIVATE**, it just hides the button.
+* `hideSingleRequestSampleTab` - do not show the request sample tab for requests with only one sample.
-* `disableSearch` - disable search indexing and search box
-* `onlyRequiredInSamples` - shows only required fields in request samples.
 * `jsonSampleExpandLevel` - set the default expand level for JSON payload samples (responses and request body).
 Special value 'all' expands all levels.
 The default value is `2`.
+* `lazyRendering` - _Not implemented yet_ ~~if set, enables lazy rendering mode in ReDoc.
+This mode is useful for APIs with big number of operations (e.g. > 50).
+In this mode ReDoc shows initial screen ASAP and then renders the rest operations asynchronously while showing progress bar on the top.
+Check out the [demo](\\redocly.github.io/redoc) for the example.~~
-* `menuToggle` - if true clicking second time on expanded menu item will collapse it, default `false`
+* `menuToggle` - if true clicking second time on expanded menu item will collapse it, default `false`.
-* `expandDefaultServerVariables` - enable expanding default server variables, default `false`
+* `nativeScrollbars` - use native scrollbar for sidemenu instead of perfect-scroll (scrolling performance optimization for big specs).
+* `noAutoAuth` - do not inject Authentication section automatically.
+* `onlyRequiredInSamples` - shows only required fields in request samples.
+* `pathInMiddlePanel` - show path link and HTTP verb in the middle panel instead of the right one.
+* `requiredPropsFirst` - show required properties first ordered in the same order as in `required` array.
+* `scrollYOffset` - If set, specifies a vertical scroll-offset.
+This is often useful when there are fixed positioned elements at the top of the page, such as navbars, headers etc;
+`scrollYOffset` can be specified in various ways:
+  * **number**: A fixed number of pixels to be used as offset.
+  * **selector**: selector of the element to be used for specifying the offset.
+The distance from the top of the page to the element's bottom will be used as offset.
+  * **function**: A getter function.
+Must return a number representing the offset (in pixels).
+* `showExtensions` - show vendor extensions ("x-" fields).
+Extensions used by ReDoc are ignored.
+Can be boolean or an array of `string` with names of extensions to display.
+* `sortPropsAlphabetically` - sort properties alphabetically.
+* `suppressWarnings` - if set, warnings are not rendered at the top of documentation (they still are logged to the console).
 * `theme` - ReDoc theme.
 Not documented yet.
-For details check source code: [theme.ts](https://github.com/Redocly/redoc/blob/master/src/theme.ts)
+For details check source code: [theme.ts](https://github.com/Redocly/redoc/blob/master/src/theme.ts).
+* `untrustedSpec` - if set, the spec is considered untrusted and all HTML/markdown is sanitized to prevent XSS. **Disabled by default** for performance reasons. **Enable this option if you work with untrusted user data!**

 ## Advanced usage of standalone version
 Instead of adding `spec-url` attribute to the `<redoc>` element you can initialize ReDoc via globally exposed `Redoc` object: